PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/Troubleshooting.md

 - You can validate this on your node dashboard.
 Choose the node whose identity you wish to confirm.
 ![Node-dashboard-identity-verification](/images/wallet-address-verification.png)

 Inspect the `.env` file for the `SIGNER_WALLET_ADDRESS`.
 If there's a mismatch, you should consider updating the details.
-If you want to update your wallet address for a particular node slot, you can check out the [changing the wallet section](#).
+If you want to update your wallet address for a particular node, you can check out the [changing the wallet section](#link-to-the-notion-page).

-2. **Check Node Status:**
+1. **Check Node Status:**
    - Monitor the node's status through the terminal.
-To verify whether the node is operational, you can check out guide on [verifying the node status](./monitoring.md).
+To verify whether the node is operational, you can check out guide on [Monitoring the node status](./monitoring.md).

-3. **Review Setup Instructions:**
+2. **Review Setup Instructions:**
    - Revisit the setup instructions to confirm that all steps were followed correctly.
 Often, issues arise from missing or incorrectly executed setup procedures.
    - Verify your .env variables:
      - `SOURCE_RPC_URL`: Confirm that the RPC URL you've provided is valid..